What keywords should a data scientist resume include for ATS?

 Does ATS check for a PhD in data science roles?

 Only if the job description specifies it.
-Some research-track roles at AI labs or quantitative finance firms list PhD as a requirement.
-For applied data science roles at most tech companies, relevant experience and a demonstrated technical keyword match matter more.
+For applied data science roles at most tech companies, relevant experience and technical keyword match matter more than credentials.

 How should I describe modeling work in my experience section?